Some Of The Most Common Character Traits

 Leveraging Your Positive Traits

-When you understand your positive character traits, you can choose the career where you can shine as an individual.
+When you understand your positive character traits, you can choose a career where you can shine as an individual.
 If you’re high in the openness to experience traits, you might do well in a creative or intellectual career.
 If you’re high in conscientiousness character traits, you are likely to make a great leader.
 By choosing a career compatible with your character traits, you increase the probability that you will be successful.

 Dealing With Your Negative Traits

 You can also learn to minimize your negative character traits and maximize your positive character traits by learning different ways of thinking and behaving.
 One way to do this is through cognitive behavioral therapy (CBT).
 In CBT, a counselor guides you as you examine your thoughts and actions.
 Together, you decide if they’re helpful enough to hold onto, or so unhelpful that you want to change them.
 Your overall character traits may not change, but the way you respond to the outside world can.
 A counselor can also help you take a character traits test and explain the results.
+Studies have found that CBT – including internet-based cognitive behavior therapy (ICBT) – can help you understand and improve depressed, negative, and anxious personality traits, as well as improve communication skills, social skills, and confidence.

 If you need help dealing with mental health issues, you can talk to a licensed counselor at BetterHelp.
 You’ll be matched up with a suitable counselor after a brief questionnaire.
 Then, you can choose to engage in psychotherapy on your schedule.
 Your therapist will help you get to know yourself better and understand your character’s traits.
 Read what others have to say about their experience with BetterHelp below.